-Here is a list of refill shops and local zero waste projects across the UK.
+Here is a list of local packaging-free shops and zero waste projects across the UK.

-There are many shops throughout the UK that will allow you to shop packaging-free, saving on food and packaging waste, but they are mostly pretty shy and won’t shout about what they do.
+There are many shops throughout the UK that will allow you refill your own bags and containers, saving on food and packaging waste, but many of them are shy and won’t shout about what they do.
 So The ZeroWaster has done the hard work for you, and presents you with this guide.
 Just bring your own bags or containers, and fill with as much or as little as you need.
-Call first if you’re looking for something specific.
+I recommend calling first if you’re looking for something specific.

 Bath and Somerset